Monodromy representations of $p$-adic differential equations in families: Relative connections on relative annuli

 \begin{lemma} Suppose that $X$ is affinoid and $I$ is closed, and let $\calE$ be a vector bundle on $X \times_K A_K[I]$.
-Then for every $x \in X$, there exists an open neighborhood $U$ of $X$ such that the restriction of $\calE$ to $U \times_K A_K[I]$ is free. \end{lemma} \begin{proof} By Nakayama's lemma, this reduces to the case where $X$ is a point.
-In this case, it suffices to recall that $\calO(A_K[I])$ is a principal ideal domain (e.g., see \cite[Proposition~8.3.2]{kedlaya-book}). \end{proof}
+Then for every $x \in X$, there exists a partially proper open neighborhood $U$ of $X$ such that the restriction of $\calE$ to $U \times_K A_K[I]$ is free.
+More precisely, given any basis of $x \times_K A_K[I]$, the supremum norm on $\Gamma(x \times_K A_K[I], \calE)$ defined by this basis coincides with the supremum norm defined by some basis of $U \times_K A_K[I]$ for some $U$. \end{lemma} \begin{proof} We may assume from the outset that $x$ is a height-1 point.
+In the case where $X$ is a point, the statement of the lemma follows from the fact that $\calO(A_K[I])$ is a principal ideal domain (e.g., see \cite[Proposition~8.3.2]{kedlaya-book}).
+We reduce the general case to this case as follows.